aosabook/500lines/functionalDB/chapter.md

 ````
 Each layer consists of:

-1. Data store for its entities
+1. A data store for entities

-2. Indices, which are used to quickly locate elements in the database.
-These indices and the meaning of their names is explained later in the chapter.
+2. Indices that are used to speed up queries to the database.
+(These indices and the meaning of their names will be explained later.)

 In our design, a single conceptual ‘database’ may consist of many *Database* instances, each of which represents a snapshot of the database at *curr-time*.
-A *Layer* may share the exact same entity with another *Layer* if the entity’s state hasn’t changed between the times they represent.
+A *Layer* may share the exact same entity with another *Layer* if the entity’s state hasn’t changed between the times that they represent.

 ### Entities

-Next, we define each of our records to be an *Entity*, which can be thought of as a row in a table (or a slice in Figure 1).
-An entity has an *id* and a list of *attributes*, it is defined by the *Entity* record and created using the *make-entity* function.
+Our database wouldn't be any use without entities to store, so we define those next.
+As discussed before, an entity has an *id* and a list of *attributes*; we create them using the *make-entity* function.

 ````clojure
 (defrecord Entity [id attrs])